cbmarcum/lazybones/README.md

 Alternatively, add them from the command line like this:

-    lazybones config set templates.mappings.after file:///var/tmp/afterburnerfx-2.0.0.zip
+    skeletor config set templates.mappings.after file:///var/tmp/afterburnerfx-2.0.0.zip

 The aliases will always be available to you until you remove them from the persisted configuration.

-### Setting a proxy (and other system properties) (Since 0.8.1)
+### Setting a proxy (and other system properties)

-Many people have to work behind a proxy, but Lazybones didn't make it easy to configure one.
-In fact the only way to do it was to add the relevant system properties to a `JAVA_OPTS` environment variable.
-From 0.8.1, you now have another option.
+Many people have to work behind a proxy, one way to do it is to add the relevant system properties to a `JAVA_OPTS` environment variable.
+There is also another option.

-Lazybones has stolen the idea of having a special form of configuration option for system properties from Gradle.
+Skeletor has stolen the idea of having a special form of configuration option for system properties from Gradle.
 So if you define a property with a `systemProp.` prefix, it will be added as a system property internally.
-So to configure an HTTP proxy, you only need to add the following to your Lazybones configuration:
+So to configure an HTTP proxy, you only need to add the following to your Skeletor configuration:

     systemProp {
         http {